 100 Portland Ave, Minneapolis, MN 55401

-Once you have crossed the bridge and landed your feet on St. Anthony Main.
-Take in the scenery of Historic Main Street and Father Hennepin Bluff Park as you make your way to…
+Once you've crossed the bridge and landed your feet on St. Anthony Main, take in the scenery of Historic Main Street and Father Hennepin Bluff Park as you make your way to…

 3. Aster Café